Jiaying330/Break-Alert/README.md

 ### Implemented features:
 - Add and delete tasks to list
 - Ability to mark task as completed (with strikethrough)

+### Usage:
+1. Input text of a task to complete (ex. "walk the dogs") and hit `enter` or click the blue `+` icon.
+2. Mark the task as complete by clicking on the task name.
+3. Remove the task by clicking the `X` to the right of it.

 ---